This article was last updated in December of 2019. I will continue to update this information as my streams of income change over time.

 Here’s an example of what they look like:

 I don’t really run many of these ads on any of my websites anymore.
 The reason is

-But still — like I said — I do still run Google Adsense some.
-It’s an easy way to make a couple hundred bucks each month.
+But still, as I said, I do still run Google Adsense some.
+It’s an easy way to make a couple hundred extra bucks each month.

 Credit Card Rewards